Mac OS X 10.0: Marketing

-Similarly, an Apple Authorized Service Provider (known back then as Apple Specialist), in Cupertino, California, held a launch party at midnight.
+Similarly, an Apple Authorized Service Provider (known back then as an Apple Specialist), in Cupertino, California, held a launch party at midnight.
 The first 100 Mac OS X 10.0 customers would receive a free commemorative Mac OS X T-shirt.
 On the day, the store was completely packed with customers and fans of Apple products.
 Steve Wozniak, one of the co-founders of Apple, also attended the launch party.

-In the US, multiple Apple authorized resellers also held events on the 24 and 25 of March 2001, to coincide with Mac OS X's launch.
+In the US, multiple Apple authorized resellers also held events on March 24–25, 2001, to coincide with Mac OS X's launch.
+For instance, Washington Apple Pi, a Mac user group, hosted a installation party where volunteers would install the new operating system for anybody who had purchased the operating system and brought their computer.